 While the night before a big interview can be stressful, you are sure to get that job offer if you just prepare.
 There are two main categories of prep activities: knowing a lot about the job and company and taking care of yourself!
 You want to make a good impression, so striking the perfect balance of knowledge and wellness is key.

 In just a few quick steps, these ideas will have you ready to take on even the most intimidating panel of potential employers.
-Read on to learn about 4 things you didn’t know you needed to do before your job interview!
+They might be small things, but you will definitely feel like a #girlboss after doing them!
+Read on to learn about 4 things you didn’t know you needed to do to prepare for job interviews!

 This post is sponsored by Lexington Law.
 All opinions are 100% my own!

 Though you may be laser-focused on knowing everything you can about the company and your interviewer, one of the most important things to do before a job interview is read up on the news.
 Knowing your current events will make you look smart and engaged with the world around you.

 Even if you’re not a news-reading type person, it’s easy to figure out what the world is talking about.
 Go to Twitter or any search engine and you can easily find the day’s top stories.